PandaWood/jquery.rubyann/README.markdown

 rubyann
 -------

 **rubyann** is a jQuery plugin that allows you to write ruby annotations using a custom-markup syntax.
-[Ruby Characters](http://en.wikipedia.org/wiki/Ruby_character) look something like this:
+[Ruby Characters](http://en.wikipedia.org/wiki/Ruby_character) are small reading aids that are placed on top of characters - here's an example:

 ![ruby example](http://www.useragentman.com/blog/wp-content/uploads/2010/10/example-IE-with.png)

-Creating ruby characters requires a cumbersome (and ugly) xhtml syntax, so __rubyann__ is an alternative to writing/embedding xml manually.
+Creating ruby characters requires a cumbersome (and ugly) XML syntax, so __rubyann__ is an alternative to writing/embedding XML (in HTML) manually.

 #### Example: